boobeh123/JunkForce/README.md

 ## 📢 Developer's Notes - **Revert back to masonry gallery, logo updates, small detail/bug fixes**

 - I liked how the masonry gallery filled the page more versus a carousel
-    - I did keep the dynamic images from the carousel and used it to populate images randomly onto the masonry gallery
+    - Kept the dynamic images from the carousel and used it to populate images randomly onto the masonry gallery
-- I changed the color of the logo to green
+- Changed the color of the logo to green
     - The logo was rotated and flipped to face left
-- I noticed early on that the skewing was a few degrees off, and if your viewport is wide enough you could see the overlapping background colors
+- Noticed early on that the skewing was a few degrees off, and if your viewport is wide enough you could see the overlapping background colors
-    - I lowered the skew by a quarter and it looks much better, for a slight change
+    - Lowered the skew by a quarter and it looks much better, for a slight change
-- I tried animating the wheels on our logo with `@keyframes` & the `rotate()` function
+- Tried animating the wheels on our logo with `@keyframes` & the `rotate()` function

 ![I created something not from this planet](/tires.gif)